Facebook Aims To Lure In Teen Users With New Meme App

 — MobileSyrup (@MobileSyrup) January 18, 2019

-While Facebook has had many failed attempts when it comes to appealing to younger audiences, they can at least take solace in the massive success of Instagram, which Facebook now owns.
+While Facebook has had many failed attempts when it comes to appealing to younger audiences, they can at least take solace in the massive success of Instagram, which Facebook owns.
 Many younger users had left Facebook for Snapchat, but then Instagram adapted Snapchat’s ideas to be bigger and better.
 Still, Facebook is struggling to make their primary site seem appealing to advertisers due to the lack of teenagers frequenting the platform.
-While the “LOL” app is still in the testing process, Facebook is still looking to other apps for ideas on how to raise their teenage demographic.
+While the LOL app is still in the testing process, Facebook is still looking to other apps for ideas on how to raise their teenage demographic.

-One example is the app “Houseparty,” which is a group video chat app that teenagers are going crazy over.
-Facebook has attempted to adapt the same concept to their brand, creating the app “Bonfire.”
-Facebook also has it’s own version of the popular app “TikTok,” that can create short clips and videos that often go viral as memes.
-The Facebook equivalent was dubbed “Lasso.”
+One example is the app, Houseparty, which is a group video chat app that teenagers are going crazy over.
+Facebook has attempted to adapt the same concept to their brand, creating the app, Bonfire.
+Facebook also has its own version of the popular app, TikTok, that can create short clips and videos that often go viral as memes.
+The Facebook equivalent was dubbed, “Lasso.”